-During breaks (except holidays): Monday - Friday 9:00 a.m.- 5:00 p.m..
-617-873-0101 • registrar@cambridgecollege.edu
+During breaks (except holidays): Monday - Friday 9:00 a.m.-5:00 p.m..

+Contact 617-873-0101 • registrar@cambridgecollege.edu

-The Registrar's Office is primarily responsible for the maintenance and security of student academic records.
+The Registrar's Office is responsible for the maintenance and security of student academic records.
 In that capacity, the Registrar's Office handles processes related to registration, grades, transcripts, graduation clearances and enrollment verifications.
+All students are encouraged to meet with an academic advisor or success coach before registering for classes.